Aarush-Parashar/whatbyte_internship_project/README.md

-# 🚀 VWhatBytes Gig App
+# 🚀 WhatBytes Gig App

 A modern, high-performance To-Do application built with **Flutter**, **Riverpod**, and **Firebase**.
 This app features a stunning vibrant UI with gradients, glassmorphism, and smooth animations, designed to make task management an enjoyable experience.